-Yes, it’s an educational and entertaining must-visit attraction that draws crowds to London for good reason.
-However, keep an eye out in case your kids are likely to see it soon on a school trip
+Yes, the Tower of London is an educational and entertaining must-visit attraction that draws crowds to London for good reason.
+However, keep an eye out in case your kids are likely to see it soon on a school trip.

 Which hotels or holiday accommodation are near the Tower of London?